 Les Gets is a really popular resort and is where we both began and ended our motorhome ski season in 2017/18.
 On the outer edge of the PDS, Les Gets links directly to Morzine which is the gateway to the rest of the PDS and easy to reach by road.

 It has all the facilities you need for an extended stay with plenty of restaurants, bars and shops, as well as a great medical centre, a laundrette and a decent sized supermarket.
-You can find a lot more information in our Les Gets guide here.

 The Aire at Les Gets